clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 read_csv(file, guess_max=5000) # Defaults is 1000
 ```

 Or you could use `read.csv()` in the `foreign` package.
 This is a base R alternative that is slower and a bit dumber.

+With `read.csv` you will need to specify if the data have column names and you'll want to use `stringsAsFactors=FALSE` to prevent character columns from becoming factors. `read_csv()` does this for us!

 Excel Files